We're Honored to Deliver Excellence for Our Customers

 I was immediately taken back in my mind to 1st Avenue in Brooklyn under the Gowanus... with the cars lined in the street and the engines roaring.
 It's a damn shame that I'm 30 years older and wiser, because although I know I'll never drag race again, I'd love to see the looks on their faces when I rolled up in this.

-The entire staff was VERY honest, sincere and went the extra "mile" on my car even through some difficult times such as parts procurement and detailing.
+The entire staff was VERY honest, sincere and went the extra "mile" on my car despite some difficult times such as parts procurement and detailing.

 I purchased a 1970 Dodge Challenger R/T from a co-worker who owned it since 1978.
 I quickly realized that this project required tooling, space, and skills to perform a proper restoration.
 After looking up shops, I discovered MCR and contacted John Balow.
 When I arrived he showed me around and introduced me to his staff.
 During the restoration, MCR contacted me every step of the way.
 I highly recommend anyone to consider MuscleCarRestorations as their choice and they will not be disappointed.